 Create Chain Reactions

-A good chain reaction works like multiple moves packed into one.
-It dramatically increases the value of every action.
+A strong cascade functions like multiple moves combined into one, increasing the total value of each action.

 Open the Board First